sbancuz/OpenMP-zig/README.md

 }
 ```

+### Return

+All of the directives can return values.
+To return something you may need to specify the `ret_reduction` parameter.

+> [!WARNING]
+> The promises that are returned from the `task` directive will be heap allocated.
+So make sure to deinit() them!

+### Errors

+All of the directive can return error types.
 > [!WARNING]
 > Returning more than one type of error from a directive it's clearly a race condition!